boarfish55/potatofs/README.md

   run.
 * fsck is too slow, too many cleam/unclaim.
 Try to batch operations on a single slab together
-* Add tests for basic claim/unclaim ops.
 * Make the workers and timeouts configurable in the config file
-* Add a test for unlink on large file; resulting slabs should be truncated.
 * In low-space conditions, run flush/purge more often to free up space.
 The problem is that it also clogs up the workers.
 Maybe we need an separate control socket that's used by non-workers.
 Would also solve the